 MCECS Chromebook Loaner Program

 Computer labs in FAB/EB are closed due to Covid-19 concerns.
-All MCECS classes for Spring 2020 have been moved to remote teaching.
+All MCECS classes for Fall 2020 have been moved to remote teaching.
 Students will need to have a computer capable of participating in these classes.

 A generous group of MCECS faculty have contributed their classroom/outreach Chromebook collections towards a collegewide loaner pool.
 MCECS students who do not have a working computer of their own can request a loan of one of these Chromebooks for the duration of the term.